wp-plugins/4q-survey/readme.txt

 == Screenshots ==

-1. Customize the Look and Feel: Make sure your surveys and comment cards reflect the brand your customers trust – yours.
-Choose from various design templates to personalize with your logo and unique brand identity.
-From the invitation to thank you page, every element of the research process will look and sound like all your customer communication.
+1. Customize the Look and Feel
-2. Ask the Right Questions: Easily design your surveys through our Survey Creation Wizard.
-Or, just do it yourself and edit it in a snap through our survey question setup.
-With this handy, user -friendly interface, you can create relevant surveys
+2. Ask the Right Questions
-3. We Speak 32 Languages: Every voice is important.
-So whatever language your customers speak, you can collect their feedback.
-Choose to have your survey appear in over 32 languages.
+3. We Speak 32 Languages
-4. Survey Invitation Rates at your Command: Who receives your survey?
-On which device will it appear?
-How often will certain customers receive it?
+4. Survey Invitation Rates at your Command
-5. Real-Time Performance, At a Glance: It’s all here on your iPerceptions dashboard.
-Log in for an overview of the all the key metrics you need, including Task Completion and Overall Satisfaction.
+5. Real-Time Performance, At a Glance
-6. Monitor Metrics That Matter Most: Take a closer look at your customers’ website interactions.
-With iPerceptions you can monitor and highlight the significant aspects of your website experience.
+6. Monitor Metrics That Matter Most

 == Change log ==